 It may be closer to the rail and more angled, giving us far better ability to edge, but harder to move from rail to rail, or dead center and square, allowing good edge-to-edge control without the extreme edging ability.

 Overall, once you've found the position lengthways that works for your body and board, you'll not move around a great deal in this direction.

 Whereas you'll want to be tweaking your side-to-side foot position more often during a session.

 Due to the nature of riding a surfboard with your weight over your front foot, it's relatively easy to shift your back foot around quickly, to change the control and maneuverability of your board.

 You're mainly moving your back foot forward and backward.

 Far forward for lighter winds and maximum efficiency when riding upwind or as far back as possible for maximum control of the board's maneuverability and power.

 Generally, somewhere in between will be the most comfortable spot for getting going and cruising upwind, normally at the front of the tail pad.

-When you position of the back foot at the back of the pad, proper powered carving turns will be easier to learn.
+When you position the back foot at the back of the pad, properly powered carving turns will be easier to learn.